 AquAdvantage® Salmon DNA Animations

-These animations illustrate the process whereby a gene from the Chinook salmon is combined with DNA fragments (a “promoter”) from the ocean pout and integrated into the DNA of the Atlantic salmon resulting in the AquAdvantage® Salmon.
-The gene from the Chinook salmon enables the AquAdvantage® Salmon to produce growth hormone and the fragments from the ocean pout act as an ‘on switch’ that enables the AquAdvantage® Salmon to more efficiently produce growth hormone.
+These two animations illustrate the process whereby a gene from the Chinook salmon is combined with DNA fragments (a “promoter”) from the ocean pout and integrated into the genome of the Atlantic salmon resulting in the AquAdvantage® Salmon.
+The gene from the Chinook salmon enables the AquAdvantage® Salmon to produce growth hormone and the DNA fragments from the ocean pout act as an ‘on switch’ that enables the AquAdvantage® Salmon to more efficiently produce growth hormone.

-The development of the AquAdvantage® Salmon began in 1989 with the micro-injection of the AquAdvantage genetic construct into fertilized Atlantic salmon eggs.
-The eggs hatched and the resulting fish that had integrated the genetic construct into its DNA formed the parental stock from which all successive AquAdvantage® Salmon have been produced.
-New generations of AquAdvantage® Salmon are produced using conventional breeding methods; eggs are fertilized with milt from mature adult fish that have the genetic construct in their genome.
+The development of the AquAdvantage® Salmon began in 1989 with the micro-injection of the AquAdvantage transgene into fertilized Atlantic salmon eggs.
+The eggs hatched and the resulting fish that had integrated the transgene into its genome (DNA) formed the parental stock from which all successive AquAdvantage® Salmon have been produced.
+New generations of AquAdvantage® Salmon are produced using conventional breeding methods; eggs are fertilized with milt from mature adult fish that have the transgene in their genome.
 This transgene is a permanent part of the male’s genome and is heritable, meaning it is passed naturally from one generation to the next.
-AquaBounty’s breeding program has successfully produced 10 generations of AquAdvantage® Salmon since 1989.
+AquaBounty’s breeding program has successfully produced 10 generations of AquAdvantage® Salmon since 1992.